 Since 6 April 2017, an IHT 'residence nil-rate band' is available in addition to the standard nil-rate band.
-It's worth up to £125,000 for 2018/19, £150,000 for 2018/20 and £175,000 for 2020/21.
+It's currently worth up to £175,000 for tax year 2020/21.
 It starts to be tapered away if your Inheritance Tax estate is worth more than £2 million on death.
 Unlike the standard nil-rate band, it's only available for transfers on death.
 It's normally available if you leave a residential property that you've occupied as your home outright to direct descendants.